 The Caird Library holds key sources to help with research on British merchant vessels during wartime.
 See these guides for information on using Lloyd's Register of Shipping, The Mercantile Navy List, and other resources:

-- Research guide C5 (Sources for ship histories)
+- Research guide C5: The Merchant Navy: Sources for ship histories

-- Research guide C6 (The Mercantile Navy List)
+- Research guide C6: The Merchant Navy: The Mercantile Navy List

-- Research guide C8 (Wrecks, losses and casualties)
+- Research guide C8: The Merchant Navy: Wrecks, losses and casualties

 Information on the design and construction of merchant vessels during the First World War can be found in published material in the Caird Library collection.
 One of the best sources on standard ships of the First World War is British Standard Ships of World War 1 (Wartime Standard Ships Volume 3) by W.H.
 Mitchell and L.A.
 Sawyer, published by Sea Breezes, Liverpool, 1968.

 Many merchant ships in this period are represented in the Lloyd's Survey Reports on loan from Lloyd's Register (National Maritime Museum collection LLY).
 Where documents survive, they usually include the first entry survey of the vessel, often with the constructional plans sent to Lloyd's Register for approval at the time of building.
 For more details, see Research guide H6.